Mixed Platoon Control under Noise and Attacks: Robust Data-Driven Predictive Control and Human-in-the-Loop Validation: Human-in-the-Loop Experiment

-Utilizing the human-in-the-loop platform, we conduct experimental validation of the \method{RDeeP-LCC} method and baseline methods.
 In our experiments, the \method{RDeeP-LCC} method or other baseline methods control the CAV (indexed as 1), while two drivers operate the HDVs (indexed as 2 and 3) using the Logitech G29 simulators.
 To ensure accuracy and consistency, before the formal experiment, drivers undergo a $ 3 $-hour training session in car-following scenarios to familiarize themselves with the driving simulators.
 Furthermore, to ensure fairness in the comparative experiment, all drivers are informed that the study involves mixed platoon control strategies.
-However, they are not informed of which specific control algorithm is implemented on the CAV, nor are they made aware of the evaluation metrics used in the analysis.
+However, they are not informed of which specific control algorithm is implemented on the CAV, nor are they made aware of the evaluation indices used in the analysis.
 Throughout the experiment, each driver is instructed to maintain their natural car-following behavior.
-To replicate a realistic traffic scenario, the head vehicle (indexed as $0$) is assigned a time-varying velocity profile derived from the SFTP-US06 driving cycle, while subject to a noise boundary of $\omega_\mathrm{max} = 0.02$ and an attack boundary of $\vartheta_\mathrm{max} = 2$.
-All other experimental configurations are consistent with the simulation settings outlined in Section~\ref{Sec:4}.
+To replicate a realistic traffic scenario, the HV (indexed as $0$) is assigned a time-varying velocity profile derived from the SFTP-US06 driving cycle, while subject to a noise boundary of $\omega_\mathrm{max} = 0.02$ and a state-independent attack boundary of $\vartheta_\mathrm{max} = 2$.